-What has President Trump said about your country? - BBC News
+What has Trump said about your country?

 On the campaign trail, he repeatedly described the war in Afghanistan as a "disaster" and talked about pulling the remaining 10,000 or so US troops out of the country.

-But after a phone call with his Afghan counterpart Ashraf Ghani in December, officials in Kabul said President Trump had agreed to consider bolstering the US contingent there.

-The US has taken significant military action there in recent weeks and reportedly plans to send nearly 4,000 additional US troops, according to an AP report last month.
+But in September, the US agreed to send 3,000 extra troops to bolster the US contingent there as the Taliban gained ground and security deteriorated.

-On the 12 April, the US used the largest non-nuclear bomb ever deployed in combat, targeting a tunnel complex near Afghanistan's border with Pakistan that was said to have been used by the so-called Islamic State group (IS).
+Earlier in the year, the US used the largest non-nuclear bomb ever deployed in combat, targeting a tunnel complex near Afghanistan's border with Pakistan that was said to have been used by the so-called Islamic State group (IS).

 Around 100 IS militants were thought to have been killed in the huge blast and President Trump praised his armed forces for "another successful job".